chepe263/github-actions-soundcloud-download/README.md

 1. Set up Node.js environment
 2. Extract the SoundCloud `client_id` token
 3. Download track metadata for the specified SoundCloud user
+4. Process playlists into formatted text files organized by year/month
-4. Upload the data as a workflow artifact
+5. Upload formatted playlists as a workflow artifact

 You can download the artifact from the Actions tab in your GitHub repository after the workflow completes.